 The Bank of America Travel card also offers a solid rewards program: You get 25,000 points when you spend $1,000 on your card within the first 90 days, plus an unlimited 1.5 points for each dollar that you spend.
 When it comes to redeeming your rewards, you can cash them in for travel purchases at a rate of 1 cent per point, or for gift cards, merchandise and more.

-Best international credit card for students
+Bank of America® Travel Rewards Credit Card for Students: Best international credit card for students

 It also offers an exceptionally good rewards program for a student travel card.
 You get the same 25,000-point sign-up bonus as the regular Bank of America Travel card and the same 1.5-point earning rate, allowing you to rack up lots of points that you can use to fund your travels.

 Redemption is just as easy and flexible as the regular Bank of America Travel card – you can redeem points as statement credits to cover any travel purchase.
+Plus, you’ll get 0 percent intro APR on purchases for 12 billing cycles, followed by a variable APR of 13.99% to 23.99%.

 Compare top credit cards for international travel